 (2) If ERCOT has submitted a notification using the 814_06 transaction to the CSA CR and then the TDSP sends the 814_28, Complete Unexecutable or Permit Required, to ERCOT, ERCOT will notify the CSA CR by submitting the 814_28 transaction.
 The CSA CR will remain the CR of Record.

-15.1.10 Continuous Service Agreement Competitive Retailer Processing in Municipally Owned Utility/Electric Cooperative Service Territory
+15.1.10 Continuous Service Agreement Competitive Retailer Processing in Certain Municipally Owned Utility/Electric Cooperative Service Territories

-(1) This Section sets forth the processes to initiate or terminate a CSA ina MOU or EC service territory.
+(1) This Section sets forth the processes to initiate or terminate a CSA in an MOU or EC service territory in which the MOU or EC TDSP opts to be subject to the applicability of the processes in this section as indicated in Table 1 of Section 8 of the Retail Market Guide.

 15.1.10.1 Request to Initiate Continuous Service Agreement